jackdeterman/Power_Outage_Economic_Analysis/README.md

 #### Permutation Test 2
 __Null Hypothesis__:
-The missingness of the `'Customers Affected`' column is not dependent on the `'Climate Category'` column __Alternative Hypothesis__:
+The missingness of the `'Customers Affected`' column is not dependent on the `'Climate Category'` column<br>
+__Alternative Hypothesis__:
 The missingness of the `'Customers Affected'` column is dependent on the `'Climate Category'` column.